 How do doxers collect information about their victims?

-More advanced methods include social engineering – manipulating people to gain access to private information.
+More advanced methods include social engineering - manipulating people to gain access to private information.
 This can include impersonating company employees, institutional representatives or even family members.
-Doxers also often exploit vulnerabilities in IT systems or users’ unawareness of digital security.
+Doxers also often take advantage of security gaps in IT systems or users’ unawareness of digital security.

-There is also a growing phenomenon of “cross-platform doxing,” where information is collected from many different platforms and websites and then combined to create a comprehensive profile of the victim.
-This demonstrates the importance of maintaining a consistent privacy policy across all digital platforms used.
+There is also a growing phenomenon of “cross-platform doxing,” where information is collected from a number of different platforms and websites and then combined to create a comprehensive profile of the victim.
+This shows the importance of maintaining a consistent privacy policy across all digital platforms used.

 What are the main motives and targets of doxing attacks?